A Roadmap for Digital Transformation of Hydro Condition Monitoring

 The transducers usually require conditioned electrical power and their output signals must be sampled at appropriate frequencies and intervals corresponding to the purpose of each measurement.
 Additionally, transducer and signal validity need to be monitored and indicated to other parts of the system.
-Bently Nevada’s rack-based 3500 System provides the widest range of capabilities for hydro units, while the 3701 has some hydro-specific features and a modular design that is conducive to a distributed architecture and tighter integration to the unit control system.
+Bently Nevada’s rack-based 3500 System provides the widest range of capabilities for hydro units.
 The 2300 is a general-purpose monitor that has been used on small hydro units.
 Orbit 60, Bently Nevada’s next generation of continuous monitoring, represents state-of-the-art technology, increased flexibility, and onboard cyber-security features.
 Any of these provide continuous monitoring and include two levels of hardware alarms per channel.
 In some cases where no protection is needed, such as for auxiliary equipment, wired and wireless systems are also available.

 A common denominator is the ability to connect to Bently Nevada’s System 1 Condition Monitoring and Diagnostic platform, which not only manages a data collection path separate from the protection function but also serves as a data historian and display interface that performs various valuable functions.